Shippable/docs/sources/platform/runtime/os/ubuntu14.md

 page_main_title: Operating system overview
 main_section: Platform
-sub_section: Job Runtime
+sub_section: Runtime
 sub_sub_section: Operating System
 page_title: Operating system overview

 # Ubuntu 14.04

-Platform offers three operating system docker images for Ubuntu 14.04.
-These images are hosted on Docker hub in the `drydock` account.
+Ubuntu 14.04 based images for Shippable Continuous Integration is available as part of the platform.
+All our [Language](/platform/)

 ## Base image
 The base image consists of the core operating system, CLI's and three languages with their latest version preinstalled.
 This image is updated monthly with a specific tag.